 Modern Waltz: Right Foot Closed Change

 The Right Foot Closed Change is usually a pre-bronze level Modern Waltz figure.
-For the full list of Modern Waltz figures corresponding to each medal level, as per the Imperial Society for Teachers of Dancing (ISTD), see the Figure List for Modern Waltz.
+For the full list of Modern Waltz figures corresponding to each medal level, as per book “Ballroom Technique” as well as the Imperial Society for Teachers of Dancing (ISTD).
+For more details, see the Figure List for Modern Waltz.

 Right Foot Closed Change (Man)